With Paid Memberships Pro, adding user profile fields to your membership site is simple and highly effective. Our User Fields feature enables you to:

 - Help members to connect with each other

-In this post, we will show you how to add additional fields to your membership site—whether you want to add them to a checkout form, on user profiles, or keep them for admin use only.
+In this post, we will show you how to add additional fields to your membership site in Paid Memberships Pro—whether you want to add them to a checkout form, on user profiles, or keep them for admin use only.

 Table of contents